 Q: How are academies funded?

-The Education Funding Agency (EFA) calculates funding using a Local Authority (LA) formula for mainstream provision or place-led funding for high needs institutions.
-You’ll also get additional funding to cover the cost of services that used to be provided by the LA through the Education Services Grant (ESG).
-Most funding for academies comes from the General Annual Grant (GAG).
+A: The Education and Skills Funding Agency (ESFA) calculates funding using a local authority (LA) formula for mainstream provision or place-led funding for high needs institutions.
+Most funding for academies comes from the general annual grant (GAG).
 Capital and pupil premium allocations are paid outside the GAG.

 The financial year for academies runs from 1st September to 31st August.

 Q Who is the MAT accountable to?

 A: The MAT is accountable to the Secretary of State.
 As a company limited by guarantee, the MAT must prepare and file an independently audited annual report and accounts with Companies House.

 Q How will the MAT be funded?

 A: The MAT holds the funding agreement with the DfE and decides how much money to delegate to schools and how much to retain.
 Typically MATs retain between 5% and 8%.
 We plan to retain 5% of a school’s budget in order to provide cost-effective back-office services and schools will decide on their own spending priorities.